 For starters, you want to leave the customer with a positive impression of your brand.
-There's no point retaining recipients who don't open or engage with your emails - in fact, this will negatively affect your deliverability reputation!
+There's no point retaining recipients who don't open or engage with your emails -- it will actually negatively affect your deliverability.

 How is an unsubscription an opportunity?

-There's also an immediate opportunity to leave your customer with a more positive impression of your brand and even to get them following you on social media or through another channel.
+There's also an immediate opportunity to leave your customer with a more positive impression of your brand and to get them to follow you on social media or through another channel.

-So without further ado, here are the 7 best practices you need to implement for unsubscriptions.
+So without further ado, here are the 7 best practices for dealing with email unsubscribes:

 2. Add an "Update your Preferences" link

-Not sure what types of alternatives you should provide?
-Here are a few of the most commonly used options:
+Not sure what type of alternative you should provide?
+Here are a few ideas:

-· Frequency – Since most people are trying to clear their inbox, offering them a lower frequency option is a great idea.
-If your regular mailing list receives daily emails, offer a weekly summary option.
-If your emails go out weekly, offer a bimonthly or monthly option.
-You may even choose to offer all of these options.
+- Frequency: Since most people are trying to clear their inbox, offering them a lower frequency option is a great idea.
+If your regular mailing list receives daily emails, offer a weekly summary instead.
+If your emails go out weekly, offer a bi-monthly or monthly option.

-· Alternative Emails – If you have more than one newsletter, give your customers the chance to switch newsletters.
-Depending on your email software you might even be able to set up a profile where customers can easily change the newsletters they're subscribed to.
+- Alternative Emails: If you have more than one newsletter, give your customers the chance to switch newsletters.
+Depending on your email marketing platform, you might even be able to set up a profile where customers can quickly subscribe to another newsletter.

-· Channel – There are many different ways for your customers to connect with you (at least, there should be).
-Offer them an opportunity to switch to an email RSS feed, connect with you on social media, or even receive direct mail.
+- Channel: After all, there are many ways for customers to connect with you.
+Offer the opportunity to switch to an email RSS feed, connect with you on social media, or even receive direct mail.

 3. Ask for feedback

-Remember when we talked about unsubscribes being a learning opportunity?
-Well, this is how you learn.
-Most email marketing software lets you customize your unsubscribe page and even add a single question survey.
+Most email marketing platforms let you customize your unsubscribe page and even add a single question survey.
 You can make this survey either multiple choice or a text box, but if you make it multiple choice be sure to add an "Other" option so people can mention things you haven't thought of.

 4. Add social media buttons to the unsubscribe page

-Since we already know most of your unsubscribers are trying to clear their inbox, giving them another way to follow you is a great idea.
-Grab some social icons and put them in an obvious place on the unsubscribe page.
-Not front and center, but pretty close – you don't want your customers to miss them.
+Since we already know most of your unsubscribers are trying to clear their inbox, give them another way to follow you.
+Choose your social icons and put them in an obvious place on the unsubscribe page.
+Not front and

-An email confirming the unsubscribe and including a re-subscription link might seem like a good idea, but nobody ever clicks the link and this just becomes another email they have to delete.
+An email confirming to the unsubscribe and including a re-subscription link might seem like a good idea, but nobody ever clicks the link and this just becomes another email they have to delete.
 Also, you're just asking to be flagged as spam.

 6. Make sure all unsubscribes take immediate effect

-Technically CAN-Spam and CASL (the Canadian equivalent) both allow you up to 10 days for unsubscribes to legally take effect, but if somebody's unsubscribed from your email list, you don't want them to receive even one more email.
-Any email sent during this time will likely be flagged as spam.
+Technically CAN-Spam and CASL allow you up to 10 days for unsubscribes to legally take effect, but if somebody's unsubscribed from your email list, you don't want them to receive even one more email.

 7. Make unsubscribe links permanent

-Want to learn more about how you can make the most of every unsubscribe – or how to stop people from unsubscribing in the first place?
-Check out our free guide on creating a great email program.
+Want to learn more how you can make the most of every unsubscribe?
+Or even how to stop people from unsubscribing in the first place?
+Check out our free guide to email marketing: